lucy-musicalfish/ducks-team-23/README.md

 **Tasks:**
 * Lucy - Ensure all documentation is on github, on the readme.
 Make sure everyones logs are up to scratch.
 Edit and proofread stuff.
 Check all the issues are in place.
+MERGE LATEST VERSION TO MASTER- TUESDAY 16 JUNE
-* Liam - Find someone to test the install procedure on - make sure it fits the marking criteria of "There should be clear instructions (imagine that you are writing a game for 12 years old) on how to install (download, compile, build and run) your code from the scratch (including SFML library) in Install section of README.md.
+* Liam - Find someone to test the install procedure on FOR WINDOWS ONLY- make sure it fits the marking criteria of "There should be clear instructions (imagine that you are writing a game for 12 years old) on how to install (download, compile, build and run) your code from the scratch (including SFML library) in Install section of README.md.
 It is acceptable to provide version for specific Operating System.".
+(Liam find someone to test Windows only, Lucy is testing Linux on Monday)
-* Stephen - Keep working on code - finish challenge, and then work on tidying up the code
+* Stephen - Keep working on code - finish challenge, and then work on tidying up the code.
+If time allows, find a way to make the Robot look like Wilson (the duck) and the obstacles look like ducks/arthur.
 * Toby - Make sure all bugs are fixed.
-Work on the code
+Work on the code.
+If it is not fixed already, get make the core algorithm nice - currently it doesnt work at high speeds.
+Help Stephen finish challenge

 **Week Four Objectives**